 Once we free students from timetables and time frames in which they have to obtain knowledge, they do not feel the pressure anymore.
 Children learn at their own time and their own tempo.
 They learn faster, and with understanding, which means that they acquire knowledge and remember it easier.
 Students develop a habit of learning every day.
 By building these habits and developing personal studying affinities, students have control over the process of learning.

 Taking control over the learning process improves students’ self-confidence.
 They know exactly what their flaws are and which subject or topic requires extra time for learning, and they are mentally prepared to invest that extra time in studying.
-It is not a daunting feeling, but it becomes a natural overcoming of the obstacles.
+It is not a daunting feeling, but it becomes a natural overcoming of obstacles.
 Therefore, over time, self-paced students develop problem-solving thinking and get better results overall.
 It is not uncommon that self-paced learners outperform those who spend an equal amount of time on each subject.

 Benefits of Studying at Own Pace